 Figure 2.
 Mori, M (2012) .
 “The uncanny valley “.
 IEEE Robotics & Automation Magazine.

 Mori's original hypothesis stated that as the appearance of a robot is made more human, some observers' emotional response to the robot will become increasingly positive and empathic, until a point is reached beyond which the response quickly becomes that of strong revulsion, creating a downturn curve similar to that of a deep valley.
 However, as the robot's appearance continues to become less distinguishable from that of a human being, the emotional response becomes positive once again and approaches human-to-human empathy levels (See Figure 2).

-So today, at the end of my 2.5 years engagement in promoting learning analytics at the workplace within our EU LACE initiative for learning analytics promotion, I think we must indeed engage machines in our learning goals, and think ourselves at the beginning of such journey, distant from the fears and pitfalls of Mori’s uncanny valley.
+So today, at the end of my +25 years engagement in promoting machine learning and AI at the workplace I am still positive on the results this will generate.
+I think we must indeed engage machines in our learning goals, and think ourselves at the beginning of such journey, distant from the fears and pitfalls of Mori’s uncanny valley.
 But the steadiness and pace of our journey relies deeply on our capability to maintain a competitive “learning edge” on the machines, balancing our capability to teach machines and possibly learn with them.